swiftlang/swift/docs/SwiftFormat.md

 You can set the number of tabs or spaces using the "-tab-width" and "-indent-width" options, respectively.

+If you want to indent cases in switch statements, use the "-indent-switch-case" option.
+The result would be something like this:

+    switch aSwitch {
+      case .some(let s):
+        print(s)

 swift-format supports formatting a range of lines from a file:

      swift-format -line-range 2:45 sample.swift